zalando-stups/senza/README.rst

                   - AppLoadBalancer
                   - DNSName

-During evaluation, you can do mustache templating with access to the rendered definition, including the SenzaInfo, SenzaComponents and Arguments key (containing all given arguments).
+During evaluation, you can do mustache templating with access to the rendered definition, including the `SenzaInfo`, `SenzaComponents` and `Arguments` keys (containing all given arguments).

 You can also specify the parameters by name, which makes the Senza CLI more readable.
 This might come handy in complex scenarios with sizeable number of parameters: